ComPWA/tensorwaves/doc/index.rst

   hierarchies should only be introduced once necessary.

 - **Follow a clean design**, so that it's easy to find one's way around as a physicist.
-Try to reduce dependencies between modules and categorise submodules into main modules.
+Try to reduce dependencies between modules and categorize sub-modules into main modules.

 These ideas resonate with the "Zen of Python" (:pep:`20`): keep it simple, keep it easy to contribute.
 Physics research is our end goal after all.